 Events Gallery

-Gender is the Coup of Stuffs
+Gender is the Stuff of Coups

 Dr. Miles Tendi, a professor of politics at the University of Oxford, leads the discussion on how gender and women’s studies should be at the forefront when scholars analyze, reflect on, and write about coups in the discipline of politics, since coups are inherently gendered events in terms of their motivations, justifications, enactments, and aftermaths.